gracicot/gracicot.github.io/_posts/2019-02-13-i-made-a-package-manager-using-cmake.md

 I would like start by saying that I'm not an expert in build systems.
 I may have done some obvious errors or oversight.
 I just had a need that I solved using to tools I knew.

-I needed simplicity both in setup and maintenance.
+I needed simplicity both in setuping a worksation and maintaining it up to date.
 I was working with a team that had very little experience with C++, and didn't know how to manage dependencies.
-We also had multiple platforms and different setup.
-We already had a pretty decent CMake setup.
-Our only problem was to fetch and setup dependencies.
+We needed a cross platform solution and fortunately we already had a pretty decent CMake setup.
+Our only problem was to fetch and install dependencies.

-One particular need I had was to support our workflow.
+One particular need I had was to support our multiple workflows.
 I was developping a framework and an app that used it.
-The rest of the team was only developping only the app and for them, the framework was a dependency like any other.
+The rest of the team was only developping only the app.
+For them, the framework was just a dependency like any other.
 Simply asking to the package manager to update everything should be one command and should update the framework to it's latest revision, and also update the framework's dependencies.
 On my side, the app should use the framework I had compiled in another directory.
 Not installing the framework on every changes was important for me, and simply pushing on the master branch should be all I had to do to make the update available to the rest of the team.

 Both vcpkg and conan didn't seem to propose all these properties, or didn't seemed simple enough for the whole team to use.
 The situation might have changed since the last time I tried this setup with these tools.